Year 7 - Frequently Asked Questions

 The chromebooks offered are supplied through organisations which specialise in sourcing value for money options for school, whilst ensuring that the devices have the appropriate specification for an educational environment, including the wear and tear that comes with life in a teenager’s backpack!
 Having consistent devices also eliminates issues between students of peer pressure about the specification, look, branding etc of new technology.

-Part of the cost of the scheme is an accidental, breakdown, and theft warranty.
+Part of the cost of the scheme is an accidental, breakdown, and theft cover.
 This gives parents peace of mind that their child will have access to a chromebook for the full three years.
 It does add to the overall cost of the package.

 Q: I am concerned about the excessive use of screens and loss of key skills like handwriting.